madmiraal/RebelSDK/tools/hooks/README.md

-# Git hooks for Godot Engine
+# Git hooks for Rebel SDK

-This folder contains git hooks meant to be installed locally by Godot Engine contributors to make sure they comply with our requirements.
+This folder contains git hooks meant to be installed locally by Rebel SDK contributors to make sure they comply with file formatting standards.

 ## List of hooks